viklund/FEGA-onboarding/docs/topics/data-metadata-standards/README.md

 # Data and Metadata Standards

-## Who is this for?

-Bioinformaticians, data stewards, support officers, etc.

-## Learning Outcomes

-After reading this page, you will:
+Welcome!
+If you are involved in data or metadata standards aspects of establishing a Federated EGA node, you are in the right place.

+#### You might find this page useful if you are:
+- a bioinformatician
+- a data steward
+- a support officer

+#### By exploring these materials, you will be able to:
 - Understand the FEGA metadata schema and how the objects are linked to each other
-- Identify data models specific to a dieases (i.e. COVID-19 data model), and apply them when needed
+- Identify data models specific to a diseases (i.e. COVID-19 data model) and apply them when needed
 - Comprehend the (meta)data submission flow step by step
 - Understand how user accounts are managed